Vehmloewff/svelte-runner/README.md

-  --headers <fileOrTags>       Extra tags to be inserted into the <head> of the template --template <stringOrFile>    Custom template (index.html) --static-map <fileOrJSON>    Static map.  https://github.com/Vehmloewff/svelte-runner#static-map --add-script <file>          Path to an additional js file to be inserted into the app's head -h, --help                   display help for command
+  --headers <fileOrTags>       Extra tags to be inserted into the <head> of the template --template <stringOrFile>    Custom template (index.html) --static-map <fileOrJSON>    Static map.  https://github.com/Vehmloewff/svelte-runner#static-map -c, --css <file>             Additional stylesheet to be added to the head.
+Can be supplied more than once.
+  --add-script <file>          Path to an additional js file to be inserted into the app's head -h, --help                   display help for command